diogo24m/foxbot_core/README.md

 # foxbot
 Foxbot autonomous robot - Arduino

-Scripts and libraries running on Arduino Due
+Scripts and libraries running on Arduino Mega 2560

 1_ upload the script